rhult/MoreApps/README.md

 Create appdefinitions.js and fill it with your app definitions (see below).
 You can try it out by just viewing the local index.html on a desktop computer browser, passing various options like index.html?locale=sv_SE&device=iphone etc.

+The app icons you provide should be 114x114, and the HTML/CSS output will make it look sharp on retina devices, and still the right size on non-retina devices.
+The corners are rounded for you so you can just use your regular app icons.

 ## Listing the available apps

 The static server side file uses javascript to define one or two variables with JSON structures.
 Those two are: